flyingnobita/zkvote/README.md

 This project demonstrates a basic implementation for anonymous voting.
 It uses Polygon ID for authentication and Semaphore for anonymous voting.

+This was done as a project at the Polygon @ The Pit Hackathon.
+It is a collaboration effort between [@shuklaayush](https://github.com/shuklaayush) and [@flyingnobita](https://github.com/flyingnobita)

 ## Demo

 https://user-images.githubusercontent.com/46126470/219390188-018f569f-871d-43f5-97f5-006f0949c0f7.mp4